deusXmachina-dev/ProcessSimulatePlugin/INSTALLER_README.md

 - `DeusXMachinaCommand_Setup.iss` (line 6)

 ### Installation Path
-The installer locates your Process Simulate installation automatically.
-It checks the registry:
+The installer automatically detects your Process Simulate installation from the registry:

 - `HKLM\\SOFTWARE\\Tecnomatix\\eMPower\\eMPowerDir`

-If no valid path is found, the installer prompts you to manually enter the root Tecnomatix installation directory (for example `C:\\Program Files\\Tecnomatix_2502`).
-The path must contain the `eMPower\\DotNetCommands` folder.
-The plugin will be installed to that folder.
+The default installation directory will be set to `{Detected Path}\\DotNetCommands`.

+**You can override this path** during installation if needed.
+The installer will validate your selection and warn you if the path doesn't appear to be a valid Process Simulate installation.

 ### Including Debug Symbols (Development Only)
 By default, PDB files are excluded.
 If you need them for development/debugging, add this line to the `[Files]` section: